haowang5/stata/README.md

 # stata

-This depository contains Stata program for my personal use.
+This depository contains Stata programs for my personal use.